U.S. FDA advisory panel sets stage for Moderna vaccine authorization

 EASIER TO TRANSPORT AND STORE

-Unlike Pfizer’s vaccine, which comes with complex distribution challenges due to its need to be shipped and stored at -70 Celsius (-94 F), Moderna’s vaccine does not require specialized ultra-cold freezers or vast quantities of dry ice, making it easier to supply rural and remote areas.
+Moderna’s vaccine does not require specialized ultra-cold freezers or vast quantities of dry ice, unlike Pfizer’s vaccine which needs to be shipped and stored at -70 Celsius (-94 F), making it easier to supply rural and remote areas.

-The company said on Thursday it has expanded the handling guidance for the vaccine to allow it to be moved locally in a liquid state at standard refrigerated temperatures.
+Moderna said on Thursday it had expanded the vaccine’s handling guidance to allow it to be moved locally in a liquid state at standard refrigerated temperatures.
 In some cases, Moderna said, this could be the only practical way to move it to clinics or remote locations.

 U.S. officials have said they expect to have 40 million doses of the Pfizer/BioNTech and Moderna vaccines by the end of the year - enough to inoculate 20 million people.
 Both vaccines were about 95% effective at preventing illness in pivotal clinical trials with no serious safety issues.